API

 Server-side

-Then, there is nothing simpler to just call the API from your server component:
+Then, there is nothing simpler than calling the API from your server component:

 page.tsx